spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 ### Marking dependencies as finished or failed

-To mark a dependency as finished or failed, you need to use the [spacectl](https://github.com/spacelift-io/spacectl) command line tool.
+To mark a dependency as finished or failed, you need to use the [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} command line tool.
 You can do so with following commands:

 ```bash